|

 fateful day in 2000 when Adam Petty lost his life.

-Slowly, crew members walked to the car.
 The crowd applauded earnestly, and more than a few tears were shed.
 Petty handed the scissors to Stephen Patseavouras, whom

 Petty hired to look after Adam and his team.